NamanKatewa/notes/content/Python/Practice/Conditonals.md

 # 4. Leap Year Checker

 	Write a program that takes a year as an input & checks whether it is a leap year Conditions for a leap year:
 	1. Divisible by 4
-2. Not divisible by 100, unless also divisible by 400 Print "Leap" or "Not Leap"
+	2. Not divisble by 100, unless also divisible by 400 Print "Leap" or "Not Leap"

 ```python